libxkbcommon 1.11.0

 Warning

-The below requires libxkbcommon as keymap compiler and does not work in X.
+The below requires libxkbcommon as keymap compiler and does not work in X11 sessions, because X servers have hard-coded paths.

 Data locations